NjalTheKnut/BSSL/README.md

-# Article Knowledgebase Application
+# Web Application

-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is an app used in the "Node.js & Express From Scratch" Youtube series by Brad Traversy.

 ## Technologies
 * Node.js